BhaskarTiwari2003/Ecommerce_Cart_Management/README.md

 ## Project Overview

-This project is a file-based e-commerce system with a C++ backend and an HTML/JavaScript frontend.
+This project is a file-based e-commerce system with a JavaScript backend and an HTML/JavaScript/CSS frontend.
 It is designed for both users and admins, allowing users to browse products, add items to a shopping cart, and manage their purchases seamlessly.

 ### Key Features
 - **User Interface**: Intuitive and user-friendly interface built with HTML, CSS, and JavaScript.
-- **Backend**: Robust backend developed in C++ to handle all business logic and data management.
+- **Backend**: Robust backend developed in JavaScript to handle all business logic and data management.
 - **File-Based System**: Lightweight solution without the need for a complex database setup.
 - **Admin Controls**: Admin functionalities to manage products, view orders, and maintain the system.